The Ultimate Check List for successfully launching a mobile app or game

 The benefits of each mechanism can be justified, but the key factor is to make sure that the mechanism you choose really works.
 The goal is to ensure that the cost of acquiring users (cost-per-install) is covered by the revenue generated by users using the application, i.e. Life Time Value.
 At the end it should, of course, also cover the hours and costs involved in developing the application or game.

-Keeping the cost of user acquisition low is a key measure, as of course you want to keep the budget minimal, but it is very likely that:
+Keeping the cost of user acquisition low is a key measure, as of course you want to keep the budget minimal, but it is very likely that you will need to do paid user acquisition.

 The fact is that 99.9% of the apps and the games do not survive with only organic installations.
 You may get some visibility and downloads with reviews, PR or even app store featuring, but recent reports and our own surveys have shown that they only provide limited and short-term peak in downloads.
 The smartest thing to do is to strengthen the organic growth by using paid user acquisition.